mounikaperi/java-spring-projects/README.md

                   }
       -ride instantiates the nested class.
 Since the class is static, you do not need an instance of Park to use it.
 You are allowed to access private instance variables.

+Writing a Local class:

+      - A local class is a nested class defined within a method.
+      - Like local variables, a local class declaration does not exist until the method is invoked and it goes out of scope when the method returns.
+      - This means you can create instances only from withn the method.
+      - Those instances can still be returned from the method.
+      - Local classes are not limited to being declared only inside methods.
+For example, they can be declared inside constructors and initializers.
+      - Local classes have the following properties:
+            - They do not have an access modifier.
+            - They can be declared final or abstract.
+            - They have access to all felds and methods of the enclosng class (when defined in an instance method).
+            - They can access final and effectively final local variables.

+                  public class PrintNumbers {
+                        private int length = 5;
+                        public void calculate() {
+                              final int width = 20;
+                              class Calculator {
+                                    public void multiply() {
+                                          System.out.print(length * width);
+                                    }
+                              }
+                              var calculator = new Calculator();
+                              calculator.multiply();
+                        }
+                        public static void main(String[] args) {
+                              var printer = new PrintNumbers();
+                              printer.calculate(); // 100
+                        }
+                  }

+Why can Local classes only access final or effectively final variables?

+      - The compiler generates a separate .class file for each inner class.
+A seperate class has no way to refer to a local variable.
+      - However if the local variable is fina or effectively final, Java can handle it by passing a copy of the value or reference variable to the constructor of the local class.
+If it wren't final or effectively final, these tricks wouldnt work because the value could change after the copy was made.

+Defining an Anonymous class:

+      -

 Core Java 8, 11, 17, 21